19 October 2021

 It is not unusual for dark storm clouds to appear and then disappear as quickly as they came |

-Northern New England, has a climate occurrence that is very different from the south.
-Especially the sky.
-One moment it can be sunny and the next dark (like in the photo above).
+Northern New England has a very different climate from the south, especially the sky.
+One moment, it can be sunny and the next dark (like in the photo above).
 I will say this makes for some stunning photographs.

 |

-Maybe because of the witch trials, there aren't a lot of decorations for Halloween like at Christmas there is much to see.
-I have noticed with the influx of non-natives moving up that decorating for the seasons seems to be on the upswing.
+Maybe because of the witch trials, there aren't many decorations for Halloween, like there are at Christmas, when there is much to see.
+I have noticed that with the influx of non-natives moving up, decorating for the seasons seems to be on the upswing.

 |